 First bring your attention to your feet.
 Notice the pressure against the bed or floor, the temperature, itches, comfort or discomfort.
 After a few minutes, move your attention to your lower legs and notice the feel of your clothing or the pressure on the bed.
 Experience whatever you feel for several minutes, then shift attention to your upper legs for a few minutes.
 Then to the abdomen, and then your chest.
 Notice the rising and falling of your chest as you breathe in and out.

 Continue, spending several minutes on your hands, then your arms, and up to your neck and shoulders.
 Is there any pain or tightness?
 If so, send the breath to that part and let it melt the obstruction.
 Finally notice your face and head, especially the areas around your mouth and eyes.
 Do they feel relaxed or tense?
-Take a moment of stillness before you conclude and return to your day. ~ adapted from Manage Stress by Listening to Your Body by Dr. Mark Bertin, Psychology Today.
+Take a moment of stillness before you conclude and return to your day. ~ adapted from the article Manage Stress by Listening to Your Body by Dr. Mark Bertin in Psychology Today.